gaiterjones/Magento2_MessageManager/README.md

 # GAITERJONES MESSAGE MANAGER
 Magento 2 module to manage, configure and test RabbitMQ AMQP message queues.
+Includes observers for new order and customer registration with Pushover notification to mobile devies.

 https://blog.gaiterjones.com/magento-2-asynchronous-message-queue-management/